Get 80% off your plan for your first 3 months*

 Pricing

 COGS sets your minimum price floor.
 You must charge more than your COGS to make a profit.
-When material costs rise by 10 per cent, you know exactly how much to increase prices to protect your margins.
+When material costs rise by 10%, you know exactly how much to increase prices to protect your margins.

 Profitability

 Every dollar you save in COGS goes straight to your gross profit.
 Poor cost control can significantly reduce your markups.
-One study found a business's markup dropped to 50 per cent below benchmark, directly cutting into profit.
+Even small increases in material or labour costs compound over time, directly cutting into profit.

 Inventory management

 Analysing COGS reveals how well you manage your inventory.
-A low stock turn rate of 2.3 compared to a benchmark of 3.5 means you have too much stock sitting idle.
+A low stock turnover rate compared to your industry benchmark means you have too much stock sitting idle.
 Use this insight to adjust your stock levels and product range.

 Taxes